List of Egyptian submissions for the Academy Award for Best International Feature Film

+As of 2025, Egypt has submitted thirty-nine films, but has never been nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Egypt for review by the academy for the award by year.